 - Going on a shopping spree?
 Lovely, but make sure you keep within your budget.
 Leave your naughty-but-nice credit cards at home and only take the cash you have available to spend.

 - Save big time by buying clothes from charity shops.
 There are some great bargains to be found, many of which are brand/nearly new.
 This is especially good for children’s clothes as they grow out of them so quickly (and they won’t know where you got them).
+Take a look at second hand clothes shops online, you’ll be pleasantly surprised by what you find.

 - Christmas shopping undoubtedly gets more expensive as children get older.
 Spread the cost throughout the year by setting-up a savings account with a small automated payment.
 By the time Christmas comes round you’re off on the right foot with money ready to spend.